Klamichhane738/CST-8919---Lab3Grafana/Labreport.md

 ## Conclusion
 This lab demonstrated the installation and configuration of Grafana on an Ubuntu server, the integration of Azure Monitor for performance data collection, and the creation of a monitoring dashboard.
 By following these steps, users can effectively monitor their server's performance using Grafana's visualization capabilities.

-## Deliverables
-- A functioning Grafana dashboard showing Ubuntu server performance metrics
-- Screenshots documenting the setup process and the final dashboard
-- A brief report describing the steps taken and any issues encountered